Mildren (racing cars): Mildren Waggott (Rennmax BN3)

 The Mildren Waggott was a space frame open wheeler racing car built by Bob Britton for Alec Mildren Racing, as one of a number of cars built to the Rennmax BN3 design, which itself was derived from the Brabham BT23.
-Originally powered by a 1.6 litre Alfa Romeo engine, the car was driven by Max Stewart in the 1969 Tasman Series and was subsequently fitted with a 1.6 litre Waggott.
-Stewart drove the car to victory in the 1969 Australian Formula 2 Championship, the 1970 Australian Formula 2 Championship and the 1971 Australian Drivers' Championship, with a 2.0 litre Waggott engine being used to win the third title.
+Originally powered by a 1.6 litre Alfa Romeo engine, the car was driven by Max Stewart in the 1969 Tasman Series, but a lack of power and high oil use by the Alfa engine saw the car subsequently fitted with a 1.6 litre Waggott engine.

+Stewart drove the car to victory in the 1969 Australian Formula 2 Championship, the 1970 Australian Formula 2 Championship and the 1971 Australian Drivers' Championship, with a 2.0 litre Waggott engine called the TC4V being used to win the third title.
 Stewart also won the 1972 Singapore Grand Prix with the car which was Ford powered for this race.

 Mildren Mono

 The Mildren Mono was a monocoque open wheeler racing car which was designed by Len Bailey and built by Alan Mann Racing.
-The car debuted in 1968 at Warwick Farm Raceway in the hands of Frank Gardner, powered by a 2.5 litre Alfa Romeo V8 engine.
+The Mono, which replaced the teams old Formula 2 chassis, the 1965 model Brabham BT16 and its 2.5L Coventry Climax engine (the Brabham Climax was sold to race driver Col Green), debuted in late 1968 at Warwick Farm Raceway in the hands of Frank Gardner and was powered by the 315 bhp, 2462 cc Alfa Romeo Tipo 33 V8 engine, the same as which was already in use in the teams other car, a Formula 2 Brabham BT23D.
+As the official Australian Alfa Romeo importer, Alec Mildren was able to obtain the V8 engines from the Autodelta which was the same one as used in Alfa's 1967 model T33/2 Daytona 2.5L endurance racing sports car.
 Kevin Bartlett drove the car to victory in the 1969 Australian Drivers' Championship utilizing the Alfa Romeo engine and 4 cylinder, four valve per cylinder Waggott engines of 1850cc and 2 litre capacity.

+For racing in 1969, the Mildren Mono-Alfa Romeo was fitted with high front and rear wings, with Bartlett telling that the teams Brabham BT23D was the first open wheel race car in Australia to use wings during the 1968 Australian Drivers' Championship.
+For the 1969 Tasman Series Frank Gardner drove the Mono Alfa while Bartlett drove the Brabham Alfa.
+Although the combination was to prove the fastest of the "local" entries, the Alfa V8 lacked the pace of the Cosworth DFV derived DFW V8 (rated at ~360 bhp) and V6 Ferrari's (rated at 300 bhp) powered cars.
+After racing in all 8 series events, Gardner was the highest placed Australian in 6th place.